AngelMunoz/Migrondi/README.md

     this is an absolute or relative path to where the migrations will be stored ***Note***: please include the trailing slash to prevent writing on the directory above of the one you pointed to.
 - driver

-    any of the following "SQLite" "sqlite" "MSSQL" "mssql"
+    any of the following "mssql" "sqlite" "mysql" "postgres"
 ```
 Sqlator 0.1.0
 Copyright (C) 2020 Angel D. Munoz